clulab/processors/docs/processors-install.md

 ## Installing external dependencies on Mac OS X via `homebrew`

-You can install these external dependencies using `brew`:
+On Mac OS X, you can also install these external dependencies using `brew`:

 ```bash
 brew tap myedibleenso/nlp